Mix Application Commands#

 state_Locator

-Returns the diagnostic status of the locator
+It returns the diagnostic status of the locator.

 Locator is Running / Locator is in Error / Locator is not Running